LSSTDESC/healsparse/docs/basic_interface.rst

     import numpy as np
     import healsparse

-    # To read a healpix map, the nside_coverage must be specified
+    # To read a HEALPix map, the nside_coverage must be specified
     map1 = healsparse.HealSparseMap.read('healpix_map.fits', nside_coverage=32)

     # To read a healsparse map, no additional keywords are necessary